nicholasgower/PlanetsLib/README.md

 The `distance` and `orientation` fields on the prototype will be generated automatically.
 These are actually still treated as authoritative by PlanetsLib, and will determine its final location.
 The exception is if PlanetsLib sees the `distance`/`orientation` of one of your planet's parents has been moved relative to its `orbit` specification.
 In that case it will treat whatever mod intercepted the positions as intending to move all of that planet's children too, so PlanetsLib will update their locations appropriately.

+## Planet tiers

+PlanetsLib maintains a [number for each modded planet](https://github.com/danielmartin0/PlanetsLib/blob/main/default-tiers.lua) called the 'tier'.
+It has no functionality by itself, but is supposed to indicate where the planet fits in a vanilla-style game of Space Age, for use in mods like [Organized Solar System](https://mods.factorio.com/mod/Tiered-Solar-System).

+Players are welcome to make a [pull request](https://github.com/danielmartin0/PlanetsLib/pulls) to update or introduce a tier value.

 ## Planet Cargo Drops technology

-The library provides automatic functionality to restrict cargo drops on your planet until a technology is researched.
+You can use the library to restrict cargo drops on your planet until a certain technology is researched.
 To implement:

 * Use the helper function `PlanetsLib.cargo_drops_technology_base(planet, planet_technology_icon, planet_technology_icon_size)` to create a base technology prototype.
     * This will create a technology with name pattern: `planetslib-[planet-name]-cargo-drops`